Lunch and Lecture

 Thursday, April 16

-Cheekwood’s Garden Staff planted over 100,000 tulips last fall to create a stunning springtime display in our gardens.
+Cheekwood’s Garden Staff planted more than 100,000 tulips last fall to create a stunning springtime display in our gardens.
 Among these tulips are 105 new cultivars, which we are experimenting with in our new Tulip Trial Garden.
-Join us as we take a deeper look at all of our tulips, how we create this stunning springtime show, and which tulips have become our new and all-time favorites.
+In addition to these bountiful blooms, Cheekwood is home to dogwood species from around the world which are putting on their own magnificent display this spring.
+Join us as we take a deeper look at all of our tulips, discuss some of the best dogwood choices for middle Tennessee, and learn how we create this stunning springtime show.

 Caress the Art: Jaume Plensa’s Dialogue through Sculpture*